decenomy/DSW/doc/DEIPs/README.md

 ## Contributions

-We use the same general guidelines for introducing a new DIP as specified in [BIP 2](https://github.com/bitcoin/bips/blob/master/bip-0002.mediawiki), with a few differences.
+We use the same general guidelines for introducing a new DEIP as specified in [BIP 2](https://github.com/bitcoin/bips/blob/master/bip-0002.mediawiki), with a few differences.
 Specifically:

 * Instead of the BIP editor, initiate contact with the DECENOMY development team and your request should be routed to a DEIP editor(s).
 The DEIP workflow mimics the DIP/BIP workflow.
 * Recommended licenses include the MIT license